Why build the most expensive thing in human history where no one is looking?

 Four days later, the site is named a Stargate node; Oracle floats $18B in senior notes — new debt — within the week.

-The air-permit applications are filed: two microgrids, each 0.03 tons under the federal review line — and the listed “Plant Owner” is Doña Ana County itself, courtesy of the bond structure.
+The air-permit applications are filed: two microgrids capped 0.03 and 1.10 tons under the federal review line — and the listed “Plant Owner” is Doña Ana County itself, courtesy of the bond structure.

 The legislature tries to close the microgrid loophole: Sen. Jeff Steinborn’s SB 235 passes the Senate 22–20 — and dies in a House committee the next day.